-In September 2010, Dave returned to Long Beach Memorial to undergo open heart surgery for a two-vessel bypass, and today he is recovering.
+In September 2010, Dave returned to Long Beach Medical Center to undergo open heart surgery for a two-vessel bypass, and today he is recovering.
 As part of his recovery, he attends therapy three times a week and that is helping him regain his strength.

-"Because of the 'A-Team' at Long Beach Memorial, I feel fantastic," says Dave.
+"Because of the 'A-Team' at Long Beach Medical Center, I feel fantastic," says Dave.

 "The 'Arctic Sun' saved my life," says Dave.
 "It saved my life and heart; it can save more lives too."
-It is this mentality that makes Dave want to give back to Long Beach Memorial.
-In January 2011, his close friend, Carina, will be dancing in his honor at the 2nd Annual "Dancing for Our Stars" Gala benefiting the MemorialCare Heart and Vascular Institute.
+It is this mentality that makes Dave want to give back to Long Beach Medical Center.
+In January 2011, his close friend, Carina, will be dancing in his honor at the 2nd Annual "Dancing for Our Stars" Gala benefiting the MemorialCare Heart & Vascular Institute.
 Carina is dancing to raise money, so the hospital can purchase another hypothermia machine.